Faculty Sign in for Student Accommodation Letters

-DSS does not send any info regarding new accommodations, once the student identifies to the professor, the professor will need to sign into sharepoint to view and discuss the assigned accommodations.
+DSS does not send any information regarding new accommodations; once the student identifies to the professor, the professor will need to sign into sharepoint to view and discuss the assigned accommodations.

 A student can identify with DSS at any time during a quarter, if this happens, the student still needs to meet with each professor to arrange accommodations.